BazoukaJo/Enhanced-ChatGPT/README.md

 # Enhanced ChatGPT

 The purpose of this project is to create a customized version of ChatGPT that allows users to influence the output by using hidden variables and/or different models.
-Additionally, it supports the creation of images using the "imagine" prefix.
+Additionally, it supports the creation of images using the "imagine" prefix with DALL-E-3.
 To use the app, you will need to have node.js and Python installed, along with the necessary packages.
 You can follow the provided React link for easy installation and utilization instructions.

 # Getting Started with Create React App